lmorchard/blog.decafbad.com/_posts/2009-07-15-html5-drag-and-drop.markdown

     </pre>
     <p>
-        Thanks to the new events and jQuery, this example is both short and simpleâ€”but it packs in a lot of functionality, as the rest of this article will explain.
+        Thanks to the new events and jQuery, this example is both short and simple—but it packs in a lot of functionality, as the rest of this article will explain.
     </p><p>
         Before moving on, there are at least three things about the above